FlavioAmurrioCS/pypi/README.md

 ## WARNING!
 This repo is a proof of concept and should not be used for production.
-I mainly made this for writing some PEP723 with some shared library without needing to have it be published.
+I mainly made this for writing some PEP723 scripts with some shared library without needing to have it be published.
 [--extra-index-url is unsafe! (intermediate)](https://youtu.be/fWquXVcTKjU)